davisshaver/tech-docs/team-culture/code-review.md

 *As a reviewer*, your first job is to get an understanding of what the proposed change does and why it's essential.
-There's no point in critiquing anything until you understand what it does, why its necessary, and what decisions went into the way this was built.
+There's no point in critiquing anything until you understand what it does, why it's necessary, and what decisions went into the way this was built.

 Next, look it over for correctness.
 Are all functions which take parameters and